That’s it! That’s the entire rbenv file.

 - Finding the true path to a command, bypassing any aliases or shell functions, using the

-command. - Calling child scripts which
+commandcommand. - Calling child scripts which

 What should we do next?

-Normally I’d want to copy the order in which the files appear in the “libexec” directory, which would mean looking at rbenv---version
+Normally I’d want to copy the order in which the files appear in the “libexec” directory, which would mean looking at rbenv---version next.
+But I still have questions around shell integration and the rbenv-init file, mainly:

 - Why would someone not want to enable shell integration?